puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-The delay in seconds before a saved POST request can be flushed.
+Delay in seconds before a saved POST request can be flushed.

 Default value: `undef`